alanisaac/python-workshop/modules/module-1/README.md

 In the Python ecosystem, there are multiple ways to create and manage packages.
 In this workshop, we'll cover `pip`, but `poetry` (https://python-poetry.org/) and `flit` (https://flit.readthedocs.io/en/latest/) are other options.

+The Python Packaging Authority (PyPA) has good documentation on how to [create packages](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

+_tutorial: important files, etc._

 ### Running a Local Package Repository

 Before we publish a package, we'll need a place to publish to.
 For this workshop, we'll use a local pypi server run through Docker.
 To start the server, run: